-The Dysfunction of Having Managers do the Management
+The Dysfunction of Having Managers do the Managing

 Most managers see themselves as having to sit in the driving seat, making the decisions.
 I can attest to the fact that it’s better (much more productive, less risky) to have the folks with the relevant information make the decisions.
 These days, especially in knowledge-work organisations, that’s rarely the managers.
 And struggling, against the grain, to get the relevant information from the front line to “the managers” is an effort fraught with dysfunction, at best.

-Deming, Drucker, Ackoff, etc. all make the observation that management is required, managers are not.
+Deming, Drucker, Ackoff, etc. all make the observation that managing is required, managers are not.
 A bit like planning and plans, respectively:

 “In preparing for battle I have always found that plans are useless, but planning is indispensable.”